ROPO: Robust Preference Optimization for Large Language Models: More Details about Experiments

+\textbf{Models.} We use Mistral-7B \cite{jiang2023mistral} and Llama-2-7B \cite{llama2} as base models for all baselines and datasets.
+On UFB, we use Zephyr-7B-SFT-$\beta$ \cite{tunstall2023zephyr} as the SFT model for experiments with Mistral-7B, and adopt the result of Zephyr-7B-$\beta$ \cite{tunstall2023zephyr} on AlpacaEval (90.60) as the performance of DPO under no artificial noise.
+In other cases, we fine-tune base models on the preferred responses (SFT targets) to form the SFT models.

-\textbf{Hyperparameters.} We run all experiments on eight NVIDIA A100 Tensor Core GPUs (80 GB).
-Unless otherwise noted, we use a learning rate of $1\times 10^{-6}$ and batch size of 512 to train all the models.
-We linearly warmup the learning rate from $0$ to $1\times 10^{-6}$ over the first 3\% of the training steps.
+\textbf{Hyperparameters.} We run all experiments on 16 NVIDIA A100 GPUs (80 GB).
+Unless otherwise noted, we use a global batch size of 512 to train all models.
+For all hyperparameters except for $\varepsilon$ of label smoothing, we search for the best one on each dataset without artificial noise and use the same setting for 20\% and 40\% artificial noise.

-We search the best learning rate in {1e-5, 1e-6, 1e-7} and the best $\beta$ in {0.1, 0.5} for baselines.
-Take DPO as an example.
-First, we find the best combination of (learning rate, $\beta$) for DPO on noise-free TL;DR and HH are (1e-6, 0.5) and (1e-6, 0.1), respectively, which is consistent with the conclusion in the original paper of DPO \cite{dpo}.
-Then, we used the same hyperparameters for ROPO.
+For all methods, we search the best learning rate in \{1e-5, 5e-6, 1e-6, 5e-7, 1e-7\} and the best $\beta$ in \{0.1, 0.5\}.
+We find that the best performing learning rate is 1e-6, and the best $\beta$ for dialogue and post summarization are 0.1 and 0.5, respectively.
+This conclusion is consistent with that in \cite{dpo}.